 Dietmar Brinkmann, lmft

-As a licensed psychotherapist (state license number: MFC 52562) in private practice, I help adults with developing a confident, resilient self and nurturing, vibrant relationships.
+As a licensed psychotherapist (State License #52562) in private practice, I help adults with developing a confident, resilient self and nurturing, vibrant relationships.
 My therapy style is best described as engaging, heart-centered and grounded in the present moment.

 I have many years of experience working with psychotherapy clients.
 I have seen individuals and couples since 2007 and first worked in a mental health setting in 2000.
 I received a Masters in Counseling Psychology from Sonoma State University.